-8.3 DFS Commands
+8.2 DFS Commands

 Command line instructions are available to control the VLDB service.
-For information about DFS commands, see Appendix A, "DFS Commands and Utilities," on page 141.
+For information about DFS commands, see Appendix A, "DFS Commands and Utilities," on page 137.

-9 Planning for DFS
+Planning for DFS

-This section describes guidelines for using Novell Distributed File Services for Open Enterprise Server 2015 SP1.
+This section describes guidelines for using Novell Distributed File Services for Novell Open Enterprise Server 11 SP3.

-- Section 9.1, "Guidelines for Combining Platforms, Volumes, and Protocols," on page 71 - Section 9.2, "Guidelines for DFS Management Contexts," on page 73 - Section 9.3, "Guidelines for VLDB Services," on page 74 - Section 9.4, "Guidelines for Junctions," on page 74 - Section 9.5, "Guidelines for Using DFS with Encrypted NSS Volumes," on page 76 - Section 9.6, "Guidelines for Moving or Splitting NSS Volumes," on page 76 - Section 9.7, "Guidelines for Managing Move Volume or Split Volume Jobs," on page 79 - Section 9.8, "Guidelines for Using DFS and Novell Dynamic Storage Technology," on page 80 - Section 9.9, "Guidelines for DFS and Volume Attributes," on page 81 - Section 9.10, "Guidelines for Using DFS and Nearline Storage," on page 81
+- Section 9.1, "Guidelines for Combining Platforms, Volumes, and Protocols," on page 69 - Section 9.2, "Guidelines for DFS Management Contexts," on page 72 - Section 9.3, "Guidelines for VLDB Services," on page 72 - Section 9.4, "Guidelines for Junctions," on page 72 - Section 9.5, "Guidelines for Using DFS with Encrypted NSS Volumes," on page 74 - Section 9.6, "Guidelines for Moving or Splitting NSS Volumes," on page 75 - Section 9.7, "Guidelines for Managing Move Volume or Split Volume Jobs," on page 78 - Section 9.8, "Guidelines for Using DFS and Novell Dynamic Storage Technology," on page 78 - Section 9.9, "Guidelines for DFS and Volume Attributes," on page 79 - Section 9.10, "Guidelines for Using DFS with Novell Archive and Version Services," on page 79 - Section 9.11, "Guidelines for Using DFS and Nearline Storage," on page 80